Poetry Week, Day 7, Song Lyric: "In Redondo"

 Coming slowly closer, a runner on the beach

-Pick up a spiral shell and then, wake up from a dream
+Picked up a spiral shell and suddenly awoke from a dream

 In Redondo